pboling/flag_shih_tzu/README.markdown

 # FlagShihTzu

+A rails plugin to store a collection of boolean attributes in a single ActiveRecord column as a bit field.

-This plugin lets you use a single integer column in an ActiveRecord model to store a collection of boolean flags.
+This plugin lets you use a single integer column in an ActiveRecord model to store a collection of boolean attributes (flags).
 Each flag can be used almost in the same way you would use any boolean attribute on an ActiveRecord object.

 The main benefit:
 **No migrations needed for new boolean attributes, which means no downtime!**